site24x7/plugins/gpu_monitoring/README.md

 - Download the file "gpu_monitoring.py" and place it under the "gpu_monitoring" directory

 		wget https://raw.githubusercontent.com/site24x7/plugins/master/gpu_monitoring/gpu_monitoring.py

+- Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the gpu_monitoring.py script.

 - Execute the below command to check for valid json output

 		pyhton gpu_monitoring.py